ice-wm/gnome-wm-hints/index.md

-(This is a recovery of an old document about GNOME window manager hints.)
+(This is a recovery of an old document about GNOME window manager hints for the purpose of maintaining the [IceWm](https://ice-wm.org/) window manager.)

-# GNOME Window Manager Compliance - How to write a GNOME compliant Window Manager
+# GNOME Window Manager Compliance
+## How to write a GNOME compliant Window Manager

 ### Table of Contents

 1. Providing Client Information For The Window Manager
   * Section 1 - Detection of a GNOME compliant Window Manager
   * Section 2 - Listing GNOME Window Manager Compliance
   * Section 3 - Providing Shortcuts Managed Clients
   * Section 3 - Providing Multiple/Virtual Desktop Information.
 2. Reading State Requests From Clients
   * Section 1 - Initial Properties Set On Client Window
   * Section 2 - State Change Requests
 3. Desktop areas, button presses, and releases on the root window.
   * Section 1 - Button press and release forwarding for the desktop window.
   * Section 2 - Desktop Areas as opposed to multiple desktops.
 4. The Future
   * Section 1 - What Else Is There?

 This document provides quick and concise information for authors of Window Managers for the X Window System who wish to support the GNOME Desktop and its applications.
 You need to have a very good and detailed knowledge of the X Window System, Xlib, and how Applications and a Window Manager interact.
 A knowledge of ICCCM and experience in dealing with client interaction within a Window Manager framework is also assumed.

 ## Chapter 1.
 Providing Client Information For The Window Manager

 ### Table of Contents

 * Section 1 - Detection of a GNOME compliant Window Manager
 * Section 2 - Listing GNOME Window Manager Compliance
 * Section 3 - Providing Shortcuts Managed Clients